 • Flour and Cayenne Pepper – a simple yet flavorful breading

-• Eggs, Buttermilk, and Maple Syrup – coats the outside of the chicken to add more flavor, help the seasonings stick, and allow the outside to get nice and crispy.
+• Eggs, Buttermilk, and Maple Syrup – coats the outside of the chicken to add more flavor, help the seasonings stick, and allow the outside to develop a nice and crispy crust.

 • Salt and freshly ground black Pepper – salt brings out the flavor, while pepper adds an extra touch of spice.